mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Provider Version Constraints in Modules

-Although provider configurations<sup>[5]</sup> are shared between modules, each module must declare its own provider requirements, so that Terraform can ensure that there is a single version of the provider that is compatible with all modules in the configuration and to specify the source address that serves as the global (module-agnostic) identifier for a provider.
+Although provider configurations[<sup>[6]</sup>](#external-references) are shared between modules, each module must declare its own provider requirements, so that Terraform can ensure that there is a single version of the provider that is compatible with all modules in the configuration and to specify the source address that serves as the global (module-agnostic) identifier for a provider.

-To declare that a module requires particular versions of a specific provider, use a required_providers block inside a terraform block:
+To declare that a module requires particular versions of a specific provider, use a required_providers block inside a terraform block.

 #### Nested module main.tf example